ckan/ckan/doc/maintaining/installing/install-from-docker-compose.rst

 Inside the CKAN directory::

     cd contrib/docker
-    docker-compose up -d --build
+    docker compose up -d --build

-For the remainder of this chapter, we assume that ``docker-compose`` commands are all run inside ``contrib/docker``, where ``docker-compose.yml`` and ``.env`` are located.
+For the remainder of this chapter, we assume that ``docker compose`` commands are all run inside ``contrib/docker``, where ``docker-compose.yml`` and ``.env`` are located.

 On first runs, the postgres container could need longer to initialize the database cluster than the ckan container will wait for.
 This time span depends heavily on available system resources.
 If the CKAN logs show problems connecting to the database, restart the ckan container a few times::

-    docker-compose restart ckan
+    docker compose restart ckan
     docker ps | grep ckan
-    docker-compose logs -f ckan
+    docker compose logs -f ckan

 .. note:: Earlier versions of ``ckan-entrypoint.sh`` used to wait and ping the db container using detailed db credentials (host, port, user, password).